Planning a Dutch wedding: Getting married in the Netherlands

 Today guests are typically involved in events before and after the wedding, including sometimes a short party before the wedding celebration with snacks and drinks.
-An old Dutch wedding tradition was to eat bruid suikas (traditional sweetmeat, known as 'bridal sugar') and drink spiced wine – sometimes called 'bridal tears' – at the bride's house; today these are just some foods of Dutch wedding traditions you'll see in ceremonies, alongside a number of other sweets and heavy dishes.
+An old Dutch wedding tradition was to eat bruid suikas (traditional sweetmeat, known as 'bridal sugar') and drink spiced wine – sometimes called 'bridal tears' – at the bride's house; today these are some foods of old Dutch wedding traditions that you'll see in ceremonies, alongside a number of other sweets and heavy dishes.

-One of the more common Dutch wedding traditions is to put a 'wish tree' at the wedding ceremony, from where guests can hang short messages or wishes for the couple, instead of having a guest book.
+One of the more common Dutch wedding traditions is to put a 'wish tree' at the wedding ceremony, from which guests can hang short messages or wishes for the couple, instead of having a guest book.

 Although today you won't see many clogs worn in the Netherlands, clogs do play a part in Dutch wedding traditions.
 One story says that young men once carved clogs to leave on the doorsteps of their chosen ladies, and if she wore them the next day it would signal an acceptance of the marriage proposal.
 In contemporary Dutch wedding traditions, some couples may wear clogs for the wedding day and later display them on the walls of their home with dried flowers.

 Tulips and blue-and-white Delft pottery or colour scheme are common themes of Dutch wedding traditions, although modern Dutch wedding incorporate a great variety of colours and traditions.